 FHA Guidelines On Gift Funds For Down Payment And Closing Costs

-This BLOG On FHA Guidelines On Gift Funds For Down Payment And Closing Costs Was Updated And Published On February 3rd, 2020
+This Article Is About The FHA Guidelines On Gift Funds For Down Payment And Closing Costs

 In this article, we will discuss and cover mortgage guidelines on gift funds.

 Here are the down payment requirements on FHA Loans

 FHA Allows 100% of the down payment for a home purchase to come by gifted funds:

 - The minimum credit scores to qualify for FHA Loans is 580 FICO for a 3.5% down payment home purchase loan

 Borrowers with credit scores under 580 FICO can qualify for FHA Loans:

 Gift Funds can be used for the down payment and/or closing costs on home purchase:

 - Gift funds need to be a gift and not a loan

 - The donor of the gift needs to sign a gift letter